 Want to discover even more of this city?
 Then also read our article with the best things to do in Rotterdam.

 It’s completely free to look right?
 If you’re an architecture lover, Rotterdam is an excellent place for you.
-One thing you can’t miss is the iconic Erasmus bridge.
+That’s why in this article you will find multiple unique structures in our city.
+One of them, that you definitely can’t miss, is the iconic Erasmus bridge.

 The Erasmus bridge connects the Kop van Zuid with the center of the city.
 This beautiful bridge, nicknamed the Swan due to its large mast that resembles the neck of a swan, is ever so photogenic.
 So be sure to take lots of photos!

 Another great idea is to have a walk over the bridge to the Kop van Zuid and explore this popular area.
-Here’ll you’ll find other interesting sightseeing spots such as the Bobbing Forest and the Recycled park.
-More on those later in this article!
+Here’ll you’ll find other interesting sightseeing spots such as the Recycled park.

 2. Admire the Cube Houses